opeeyum/CS_Subjects/COA/1_Basics_COA.md

           Conditions can be as follows:
           - Whether result is positive or negative.
-          - Result is Zeot or not, etc.
+          - Result is Zero or not, etc.
           > In Some CPU's Status register is considered as PSW while in others, combination of Accumulator and Status register is considered as PSW.
       6. **Address Register** (AR) / **Memory Address Register** (MAR): It is used to send address to memory.
       7. **Data Register** (DR) / **Memory Data Register** (MDR) / **Memory Buffer Register** (MBR): It is used to send data to memory (*memory write*) & to recieve data from memory (*memory read*).